tonyltf/cryptocurrencies-monitors/README.md

 ## Timebox

-The implementation started at 23 Feb and completed on 26 Feb midnight.
+The implementation started at 23 Feb and completed on 27 Feb.
 Average hours worked per day is 2 - 3.
 Some blockers faced;

 - Cryptonator API is not a reliable source in my case, need to research another API source
 - This is the first time I used [Turbo](https://turbo.build/) and [Next.js](https://nextjs.org/).
 Blocked by creating an optimized build with Docker